Hess's Law header image

 Many chemical reactions are difficult to carry out in the lab under normal conditions.
 The reasons for this are varied but might include: A simple example of Hess's law.
 This means that we cannot measure the enthalpy changes for these reactions directly.
 Luckily we can use Hess's law to calculate the enthalpy changes for these reactions.

-Hess's Law is simply an extension of the law of conservation of energy; that is that energy cannot be created or destroyed only change from one form to another.
+Hess's Law is simply an extension of the law of conservation of energy; which states that energy cannot be created or destroyed only change from one form to another.
 As an example consider the image opposite.
 Here the change A→B is an exothermic reaction with an enthalpy change (ΔH1) of -1000kJ.

 Now imagine that for some reason the change A→B cannot be carried out directly.
 However the changes A→C and C→B are possible with enthalpy changes of ΔH2= -400kJ and ΔH3= -600kJ.
 This route from A→B simply goes through an intermediate C. However the important fact is that both reactions, the direct route A→B and the other route through intermediate C both start and end up at the same place.
 They both start at A and end up at B.